Steem Dollars (SBD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Steem Dollars Historical Price

-According to the latest data gathered on Steem Dollars live price page, the current price of Steem Dollars is 0.856438USD.
-The circulating supply of Steem Dollars(SBD) is 9.55M SBD , giving it a market capitalization of $8.18M.
+According to the latest data gathered on Steem Dollars live price page, the current price of Steem Dollars is 0.822806USD.
+The circulating supply of Steem Dollars(SBD) is 9.49M SBD , giving it a market capitalization of $7.81M.

 The Steem Dollars Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SBD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.